Simultaneous 3D Object Segmentation and 6-DOF Pose Estimation: INTRODUCTION

 \section{INTRODUCTION}

-3D object recognition needs to simultaneously detect the given object in a scene and estimate its accurate 6-DOF pose, which plays a key role to many techniques and practical applications, e.g., robotic manipulation, object modeling and scene understanding \cite{PR1,APP3,PR2,TSMC3,PR3}.
-The current methods to this task can be divided into the Feature matching methods and the CNN-based prediction methods.
-In general, Feature matching methods need to generate appropriate features according to the attributes of the given set of object views to build the model database and then match against the scene features.
+3D object recognition needs to simultaneous detect the given object in a scene and predict its accurate 6-DOF pose, which is of great significance to many practical applications, e.g., robotic manipulation, object modeling and scene understanding.
+The current methods used for this task can be divided into (1) \textbf{Feature matching methods} and (2) \textbf{CNN-based prediction methods}.
+In general, feature matching methods needs to generate appropriate features according to the attributes of the given set of object views to build the model database and then match against the scene features.
 Features can either be the handcrafted features to represent the object surface (texture or surface variation) \cite{LROPS,TLINEMOD,PLCHF} or, more recently, the learning based features \cite{PAEHF,PCONVAE,PVOXELAE}.
-The performance of such methods mainly depends on the discriminating features and the coverage of the 6-DOF pose space in terms of viewpoint and scale, which increases the running times linearly.
+The performance of such methods mainly depends on the discriminative power of the feature and the coverage of the 6-DOF pose space in terms of viewpoint and scale, which increases the running times linearly.
 In addition, a multi-stage hypothesis verification process is adopted inevitably to refine the hypothesis.

-Recently, prediction methods based on deep convolution networks are proposed to address these limitations.
-Instead of using the feature matching engineering, these methods convert the distribution of the whole space of 6-DOF pose into a set of network weights based on a large amount of training datasets, thus eliminating the linear running time.
-Given that 2D RGB images provide detailed and clear texture information, methods \cite{BM,SSD6D,BB8,Seamless} can infer the corners projection of 3D bounding boxes from RGB images.
-However, the performance of image-based 3D recognition methods are bounded by the accuracy of the spatial mapping.
-3D point clouds CNN-based methods \cite{vote3deep,wvoting,voxelnet} usually utilize a voxel grid representation to overcome the irregular structure of point clouds by encoding each voxel that are derived from all the points contained within the voxel.
-This, however, unnecessary computational complexity and memory consumption of the structure conversion are introduced.
+Recently, a variety of 2D CNN-based methods are proposed to address these limitations \cite{BM,SSD6D,BB8,Seamless}.
+Instead of using the feature matching engineering, these methods convert the distribution of the whole 6-DOF pose space into a set of network weights based on a large number of training datasets, thus eliminating the linear running time.
+For example, SSD-6D \cite{SSD6D} depends on the SSD \cite{SSD} architecture to predict 2D bounding boxes and the rough pose information including the possible viewpoint and in-plane rotations, which needs additional hypothesis verification.
+BB8 \cite{BB8} first segment the interesting objects in 2D and then predict the 2D locations of the projections of the object 3D bounding box for the given segment part, which are then used to compute the 6-DOF pose using a PnP algorithm \cite{PNP}.
+Seamless \cite{Seamless} relys on the YOLO \cite{YOLO} architecture, which can predict the 2D locations of the projections of the object 3D bounding box without additional processing except using PnP to generate the 6-DOF pose.